joshuanarvaez/travel-mate/README.md

  Live demo: https://jn-travel-mate.netlify.app/

 ## Features
 This application enables users to search/filter restaurants and attractions near them.
 Users can also explore restaurants and attractions anywhere in the world by updating the search box with a new location or simply dragging their cursor on the map.
 Clicking on the restaurant or attraction card on the map gives the user more information on that particular place.
-We accomplish this with geolocation, Google Maps API, and Travel Advisor API.
+We accomplish this with geolocation, Google Maps API, Google Places API, and Travel Advisor API.

 ## Built With
 Google Maps API: https://developers.google.com/maps